-- The Evergreen® control can operate a single boiler or coordinate with other Evergreen boilers in a multiple boiler system. - Control inputs and outputs allow operation of multiple heating circuits (space heating and DHW, for example). - · Up to three priority levels can be set, providing automatic switchover on demand. - This manual provides quick set-up information for single boiler installations - The Advanced Manual, available at Weil-McLain.com, provides instructions for setting up multiple-boiler systems and for using advanced options for single boilers.
+- The Evergreen® control can operate a single boiler or coordinate with other Evergreen® boilers in a multiple boiler system. - Control inputs and outputs allow operation of multiple heating circuits (space heating and DHW, for example). - Up to three priority levels can be set, providing automatic switchover on demand. - This manual provides quick set-up information for single boiler installations. - The Advanced Manual, also supplied with the boiler, provides instructions for setting up multiple-boiler systems and for using advanced options for single boilers.